 Take Action Now

-Join us right now and urge your representatives to make Kentucky safer by passing Crisis Aversion and Rights Retention (CARR).
+Join us right now and urge your representatives to make Kentucky safer.
+Ask them to pass the “Act Relating to Crisis Aversion and Rights Retention” (CARR), (SB13).

 Pass Crisis Aversion and Rights Retention (CARR)